-The Community College Collaborative Workshop is a two-day workshop for community, technical, and two-year college instructors, aiming to provide participants with international frameworks for examining current global issues.
+The Madison – Community College Master Teacher Institute is a two-day workshop for community, technical, and two-year college instructors, aiming to provide participants with international frameworks for examining current global issues.
 Through exploration of these specific challenges, participants are encouraged to link the broader international framework to their local context through proposed course content and identification of hurtles and experiences that their students may be struggling to overcome themselves.

 We lined up an outstanding roster of speakers, including some who have been involved with this topic on a global level for many years!
 Among other speakers were Jean M. Geran, Ph.D., Mark P. Lagon, Ph.D., and Felicity Sackville Northcott, Ph.D.